8 Best Sewing Machines for Monogramming Everything

 - Design Import: None

+You are limited to just those five monogramming fonts, as there is no way to import additional font files.
 You are also limited in size and the ability to edit aspects of the font.
-However, you are always able to use any of the decorative stitches to do free-motion embroidery.
+However, you can use any decorative stitch to do free-motion embroidery.

 2. Brother HC1850 Quilting Machine